Bernal On Verge On Tour De France Triumph As Hail Storm Cuts Alps Stage Short - UrduPoint

 Bernal On Verge On Tour De France Triumph As Hail Storm Cuts Alps Stage Short

-The stage will have no official winner, but the yellow jersey goes to Bernal as he crossed the summit first and was racing downhill with Simon Yates when the pair were told of the danger ahead, the road to Tignes buried in hail and rubble.
+The stage will have no official winner, but the yellow jersey goes to Bernal as he crossed the day's penultimate summit first and was racing downhill with Simon Yates when the pair were told of the danger ahead.
+The road to Tignes was buried in hail and rubble from a landslide.

 Many felt it was the right decision to call off the race.